(Belated tribute to Janice O'Hara, 1980 - 2016)

 And it is good; more, it's recognizably a Mario O'Hara script.
 The large cast of characters, deftly sketched, each with their own narrative arc (much like his Bulaklak sa City Jail (Flowers of the City Jail) or Babae sa Bubungang Lata (Woman on a Tin Roof)); the inability to categorize anyone as definitively 'good' or 'bad' because we know their tangled motives and twisted histories too well (Insiang, Tatlong Taong Walang Diyos); the dilemma where one wins or loses or lives or dies at the expense of another but since you've come to care for or loathe everyone you anticipate or dread each outcome with equal keenness (practically all O'Hara films).

-According to Denise, Mario had wanted to do this for a long time but died in 2012 of leukemia.
-Janice loved the script, took up the challenge of trying to realize it, but the project for one reason or another was frustrated over the years (too inexperienced; too nepotistic; too expensive to realize; too dark with too little uplift).
-When Janice learned that she also had a limited amount of time left she decided to push through no matter what.
+According to Denise, Mario had wanted to do this for the longest time but died in 2012 of leukemia.
+Janice loved the script, took up the challenge of trying to realize it, but the project for one reason or another still met resistance (director too inexperienced; production too expensive to realize; story too dark with little uplift).
+When Janice eventually learned that she faced a deadline she decided to push through no matter what.

-Janice may have seen a few films--I've mentioned Shoeshine, and see traces of Rome Open City--but she seems to have learned the most from her uncle on how to direct actors, how (with the help of cinematographer Nelson Macababat, who like Janice is doing his first full-length feature) to shoot and stage a scene.
-The elaborate battle between two youth gangs that opens the film may be its least impressive setpiece, an attempt at anarchy a la Zero for Conduct that feels too wholesome to succeed (then again, as noted, the initial wholesomeness may be deliberately misleading).
-The aforementioned confrontation between Tomas and Tonyo however is unsparing in its depiction of Tonyo's humiliation with its painfully extended takes, and a later encounter between Lt.
-Taniguchi and a young girl in a darkened room is simple and devastating.
-He gazes down at her; she stares blankly, lying flat on a table.
-His jaw tautens with horror as he whispers an apology.
+Janice may have seen a few films--I've mentioned Shoeshine and in addition see traces of Rome Open City--but seems to have learned the most from her uncle on how to direct actors; how (with the help of cinematographer Nelson Macababat doing--like Janice--his first full-length feature) to shoot and stage a scene; how (with legendary production designer/art director Fiel Zabat) to evoke place and period with minimum budget.
+The elaborate youth gang battle opening the film may be its least impressive setpiece, an attempt at anarchy a la Zero for Conduct that feels too wholesome to succeed; but the confrontation between Tomas and Tonyo is quietly powerful, depicting Tonyo's humiliation with painfully extended takes, and a later meeting between Lt.
+Taniguchi and a young girl in a darkened room is, simply put, devastating.
+He gazes down at her; she stares blankly back, lying flat and torn on a table.
+His jaw tightens as he whispers an apology.